Have you ever had a no spend weekend?

 2. Have a home spa day

-Find a recipe for an easy face mask or hair mask using ingredients you already have at home.
-Or just have a nice long soak in the bath with your favourite drink.
+There are lots of frugal homemade beauty treatments you can make using ingredients you already have at home.
+Or just have a nice long soak in the bath with some candles lit, music playing and your favourite drink.

 3. Watch a TED talk